This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Neoh Khay Chye Low Bak.
 This is a very rustic sidewalk “kitchen” with several food carts on wheels but that don’t move.
 Chinese/Malay cuisine.

 Upside Down Museum.
-This is another upside down house upside down house with a living room, bedroom, kitchen, bathroom, and there is even cafes and shops that are upside down.
+This is another upside-down house with a living room, bedroom, kitchen, and bathroom, and there are even cafes and shops that are upside down.
 29 R

 Camera Museum.
 Lots of cameras and not so interesting without the photographs produced by them.
 15 R